zhiming99/rpc-frmwrk/README.md

 7. Logging service

 ---
+[`Thu Mar 25 2021 11:26:39 PM Beijing`]
+1. Suspended the ridlc development and turned to migrate the building system from the raw Makefiles to Autotools mechanism.
+And there should be still some bugs.
+The new building system has the powerful support for installation and distribution, which the old building system cannot compete.
+And ridlc's output will depend on this building system as well.
+2. I can soon resume the ridlc's development.

 [`Sat Mar 13 2021 09:25:15 PM Beijing`]
 1. Has finished 70% of the code generator for C++.
 It needs extensive test though.